-During this stage the children continue to have direct teaching and regular practice of handwriting.
-We aim for them to develop a clear, fluent style and by the end of Year 4.
+During this stage, the children continue to have direct teaching and regular practice of handwriting.
+We aim for them to develop a clear, fluent style of continuous cursive handwriting and by the end of Year 4.
 Handwriting pens will be awarded to children whose handwriting is neat and joined correctly in all subject areas.